philtrimble/portal-documentation/README.md

 - **Gravity Forms Zapier Add-on** - Allows GF data to push to Zapier (See Zapier section)
 - **Gravity Perks** - Small suite of GF tweaks from David Smith
 - **GP Limit Choices** - Included in Gravity Perks.
 Allows radio buttons to hide based up number of times selected

+Other:
+- **Agency Academy Workshop Form** - The AA Workshops are placed on forms, by quarter.
+Each form contains a hidden field called "Timestamp" that auto-populates the Unix time integer at the time of page load for the end user.
+Each workshop field contains a conditional statement that only shows the field if the workshop's timestamp is less that the page load integer found in the hidden "Timestamp" field.
+More info here: http://gravitywiz.com/use-gravity-forms-conditional-logic-with-dates/

 Zapier
 -------------------------